ta223dh/TextBuddy/README.md

 - TextBuddy is created from the ground up without any dependence on external libraries.
 The code is all written in modern javascript.

 **Chatbot integration**:
 - Provide your own API key, and TextBuddy will be able to utilize OpenAi's API for chat completion.
 This will require a network call to OpenAi's servers.
-For costs, limitations and privacy policy, refer to your OpenAi account agreement.
+For costs, limitations and privacy policy, refer to your OpenAi licence agreement.

 https://platform.openai.com/account/api-keys